zapier/zapier-platform/packages/cli/README.md

 The [Google Sheets](https://zapier.com/apps/google-sheets/integrations#triggers-and-actions) integration is an example of this pattern.

+> Note: Even if a trigger to power a dynamic dropdown is hidden for direct use, you still need to define the input fields, and whether these are required.
+In the above example, when the Worksheet trigger defined a required `spreadsheet_id` field, product such as the editor will use this in two ways.
+First, the worksheet field will be disabled until the spreadsheet field has been set.
+Second, when the user changes the spreadsheet field, the worksheet field is cleared.

 If you want your trigger to perform specific scripting for a dynamic dropdown you will need to make use of `bundle.meta.isFillingDynamicDropdown`.
 This can be useful if need to make use of [pagination](#whats-the-deal-with-pagination-when-is-it-used-and-how-does-it-work) in the dynamic dropdown to load more options.

 ```js